-Grant has served in the cultural heritage field for over two decades as director of several museums and board member of non-profit historical organizations.
+Grant served in the cultural heritage field for over two decades as the director of several museums and board member of non-profit historical organizations.
 His involvement with these institutions has instilled in him the value community outreach and engagement.
-Before joining the University Outreach and Engagement Team, Grant served as Senior Archival Associate at the Southwest Collection/Special Collection Library where he worked in collection processing and explored methods to improve student assistant training.
+Before joining the University Outreach and Engagement team, Grant served as Senior Archival Associate at the Southwest Collection/Special Collection Library where he worked in collection processing and explored methods to improve student assistant training.

 Section Coordinator | email@example.com

 Katie Howell serves as the Section Coordinator for University Outreach and Engagement.
 Ms. Howell is responsible for logistics and administration of finances for the department.
 She coordinates events by working together with university and community partners, and she uses her artistic talents for managing the website and social media pages, producing videos for Outreach and Engagement programs, and designing promotion materials for university and community outreach.
 Since joining in January 2019, Ms. Howell is the newest member of the University Outreach and Engagement team.
 She has worked at Texas Tech since 2015.

 Ms. Howell is originally from Littlefield, Texas.
 She graduated from Texas Tech University in 2011 with a Bachelor of Arts in English, Creative Writing, and before studying at TTU, she also earned an associate degree in music from South Plains College.
 In her free time she enjoys drinking coffee, making art, and spending time with family and loved ones.